Numbers 22 – Balak and Balaam

 a.
 Then the LORD opened the mouth of the donkey: God miraculously gave the donkey the ability to speak, and she did; and she rebuked the prophet for his ungodly punishment of her (What have I done to you, that you have struck me these three times?).

 i.
 We don’t know the actual mechanism by which God gave the donkey the apparent mind and voice to speak, but it was certainly within the capability of the Creator.

 b.
 And Balaam said to the donkey: Balaam was so irrational and angry that he answered back without hesitation.
 He seemed to be unimpressed by a donkey that carries on an intelligent conversation with him.

 i.
 For now I would kill you: These were cruel words from a wicked prophet.
 They are a chilling reminder of what the wicked have often done to true prophets who might hinder their evil ways.

 c.
 And he said, “No”: Balaam admitted that the donkey got the best of him in this conversation.
 Balaam had to humble himself before the donkey, admitting that she hadn’t been this way before, so perhaps there was good reason for her to be this way now.

 a.
-The Angel of the Lordstanding in the way with His drawn sword in His hand: This made the will of God is pretty clear in a matter.
+The Angel of the LORDstanding in the way with His drawn sword in His hand: This made the will of God is pretty clear in this matter.
 God told Balaam, about as loud and clear as it could be said, “Don’t go, turn back now.”
 But Balaam would not listen.

 4. (34-35) Balaam’s meager “repentance” and sinful course.